rtran1029/REGEX_Tutorial/README.md

 ### **Bracket Expressions** `[]`

-These will include everything within the OR Operator brackets as a paramiter for the match/search.
+These will include everything within the OR Operator brackets as a parameter for the match/search.
 In our example these are included within the OR Operators.

 /^(`[a-z0-9_\.-]`+)@(`[\da-z\.-]`+)\.(`[a-z\.]`{2,6})$/